Two people have died in a shipwreck in the early hours of Monday in the sea off the northern coast of Samos, aboard a migrant boat en route to Greece.

 The Eastern Mediterranean, in the waters between Turkey and Greece, is a common route for people fleeing war, poverty, or persecution in parts of the Middle East or Africa, attempting to reach Europe.

-According to recent Frontex data, they have detected 45,600 border crossings along the Eastern Mediterranean route so far this year, in a slight increase from last year.
+According to recent Frontex data, the border agency has detected 45,600 border crossings along the Eastern Mediterranean route so far this year, in a slight increase from last year.

 In a summit last week, the European Council focused specifically on migration and how to deter and return migrants from the bloc, concluding the need to “speed up returns” and find “new ways to prevent and counter irregular migration.”